byronwall/data-viz/README.md

 - Export the core data viewer as a component to be installed elsewhere
 - Allow the comp to export the current config so it can be brought into code easily
+- Split out the chart components, so that the charting portion can be rented on its own with just data as props make it so that users can use it without needing all of the cross filter machinery still show a setting button that way they can self configure the chart

 ### Docs and help